secsome/FA2sp/README.md

 ======================= Changes (2021-xx-xx) ==============================================================================================
 +) New ExtConfig: ExtWaypoints = BOOLEAN, enable it to support no limitation of waypoints, defaults to false (Phobos required)
-+) New ExtConfig: CopySelectionBound.Color = COLORREF, custom the copy selection bound color, defaults to 255,0,0 +) New ExtConfig: CursorSelectionBound.Color = COLORREF, same as the above one, defaults to 60,160,60 +) New ExtConfig: CursorSelectionBound.HeightIndicatorColor = COLORREF, same as the above one, defaults to 60,60,60
++) New ExtConfig: WaypointColor = COLORREF, custom the waypoint text color +) New ExtConfig: CopySelectionBound.Color = COLORREF, custom the copy selection bound color, defaults to 255,0,0 +) New ExtConfig: CursorSelectionBound.Color = COLORREF, same as the above one, defaults to 60,160,60 +) New ExtConfig: CursorSelectionBound.HeightIndicatorColor = COLORREF, same as the above one, defaults to 60,60,60